psychemedia/pentrich-uprising/histories/24_horsfall_shooting.md

 # The Shooting of William Horsfall

-In the aftermath of an unsuccessful Luddite attack on the mill of William Cartwright, at Rawfolds near Cleckheaton, during which at least two of the Luddites suffered mortal injuries, George Mellor came to the conclusion that the man, rather than the mill, should be the focus of their attention.
+In the aftermath of an unsuccessful Luddite attack on the mill of William Cartwright, at Rawfolds near Cleckheaton, on Saturday, April 11th, 1812, during which at least two of the Luddites suffered mortal injuries and at least one other a wound that required medical attention, George Mellor came to the conclusion that the man, rather than the mill, should be the focus of their attention.

 ## Several Shootings

-Just over a week later, shots were fired at Cartwright, albeit without injury to him or his horse, as he made his way home from Huddersfield.
+A week after the attack on William Cartwright's Mill, at Rawfolds, shots were fired at Cartwright, albeit without injury to him or his horse, as he made his way home from Huddersfield.
+Meanwhile, the "Committee of the association of Merchants and Manufacturers at Huddersfield" were honouring him, and rewarding the men who helped defend his mill, even as the man who refused to fire on the Luddite attackers and was sentenced at a court-martial to a severe physical punishment.

 ```{admonition} Cartwright Assassination Attempt, April 1812
 :class: dropdown